syncfusion-content/windowsforms-docs/WindowsForms/Maps/Legend.md

 # Legend

-A legend is a key to symbolism used on a map, usually containing swatches of symbols with descriptions.
-It provides valuable information for interpreting

-What the map is showing you, and can be represented in various colors and shapes based on the data.
+A legend is a key used on a map that contains swatches of symbols with descriptions.
+A legend interprets what the map displays; it can be represented in various colors, shapes, or other identifiers based on the data.

-## Visibility of Legend
+## Visibility

-Legends are visible only by setting the “ShowLegend “property as true in the ShapeFileLayer.
+Legends are visible only by setting the `ShowLegend`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.LegendSettings~ShowLegend.html] property as true in the ShapeFileLayer.

-## Positioning of Legend
+## Legend position

-Map legends can be positioned by setting the LegendPosition property in ShapeFileLayer.
-Also, the legend can be positioned based on the margin values for the x axis and the y axis with the help of the PositionX and PositionY properties available in ShapeFileLayer.
+Map legends can be positioned by setting the `LegendPosition` property in ShapeFileLayer.
+Also, the legend can be positioned based on the margin values for the x axis and the y axis with the help of the `PositionX`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.LegendSettings~PositionX.html] and `PositionY`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.LegendSettings~PositionY.html] properties available in ShapeFileLayer.
 For positioning the legend based on margins corresponding to a map, LegendPosition must be set with value of “Default”.

 <table>
 <tr>